Darnque/Elemental-Tower-Defense/README.md

             -Poison Tower: Deals more damage to fire type enemy, deals less damage to water type enemy.
             -Earth Tower: Deals more damage to poison type enemy, deals less damage to electric type enemy.
       5) You will lose the game if you run out of health.

+NOTE: This project is not only written by myself, I gave credits to those who contributed this project in the classes they wrote.
+NOTE: This project is written by using IntellIJ IDE and with Java 11.04